User profile and roles

 User unlock

-If user reaches the maximum number of failed login attempts (editable in advanced configurations), it will be blocked by Knowage and access will be denied.
-By accessing Knowage with a user having user management privileges, the blocked user will be displayed with a red warning sign and it will be possible to unlock it using the “unlock user” button.
+If a user reaches the maximum number of failed login attempts (editable in advanced configurations), that user will be blocked by Knowage and access will be denied.
+By accessing Knowage with management privileges, the blocked user will be displayed with a red warning sign and it will be possible to unlock it by using the “unlock user” button.
 After that, the user will be able to log in using the latest set of credentials.

 Roles settings